nkkuntal/shim-review/README.md

 *******************************************************************************
 ### Why are you unable to reuse shim from another distro that is already signed?
 *******************************************************************************
 Photon OS is a customized operating system and optimized for VMware-specific appliances.
-We provide custom grub2, various Linux-based kernel flavors (RT, Secure) and other components.
-It is crucial that we support UEFI Secure Boot for our customers and hence require our own shim.
+We provide our own grub2, kernels and modules that need to be authenticated by VMware CA. Therefore, we cannot use other distro's signed shim for supporting Secure Boot for our customers.
-[DISCUSS]

 *******************************************************************************
 ### Who is the primary contact for security updates, etc.?